nathanMcL/Assessments_UnitTests/DSA_StudyGuide/Tree_searches/Readme.md

 #### `red_black_tree.py`output

 Now for my next trick! lol...
 Let's describe the red-black tree search output.
-Honestly, with more time I would find a way to visualy discribe this tree differently.
-I would like to have the outputtes data be represented in a hierarchly structure.<br>
+Honestly, with more time I would find a way to visually describe this tree differently.
+I would like to have the output data represented in a hierarchical structure.<br>

+- A `Red-Black Tree` is a *balanced* `Binary Search Tree` with *additional rules* for maintaining balance during insertion and deletion.<br>

 #### Level 1: The Lexicographically `root`

 Starting at the root level.
 In a Red-Black Tree our entry point into the tree is *`Turtwig`*.<br>
-`Turtwig` is the `first key` inserted into the binary search tree.<br>
+`Turtwig` becomes the `root` of the `Red-Black Tree`.
+A *Red-Black Tree* maintains the properties of a `Binary Search Tree (BST)`, where each node is ordered based on *lexicographical* comparison of keys.<br>

 ...*Pump the breaks*... <br>
 Why is `Turtwig` the `Root` node of this `Red-Black Tree`? <br>